 Hello and thanks for stopping by.
 My name is Charlie and I have been a Ham since August 2010.
 I am a General Class

-operator and this has been, bar none, the best hobby I have been involved in.
+operator and this has been the best hobby I have been involved in.
 There are so

 many things you can do you can't help but have fun.

 My favorite part of Amateur Radio is DX Chasing.
 It is always a thrill toget a

 new country on a

 new band and even more of a thrill when that envelope arrives from the "Bureau" filled

 As of March 2014, I am now an ARRL VE.